Juheon811/Juheon811.github.io/virtualwater.md

 <iframe src="/assets/top5_wine_importers_2023.html" width="850" height="600"></iframe>
 ---

-- As of 2023, Germany, the United Kingdom, and the United States accounted for the largest share of the global wine import market.
+As of 2023, Germany, the United Kingdom, and the United States accounted for the largest share of the global wine import market. <br>
-- These countries have a steady demand for imports based on their long wine consumption culture and stable purchasing power.
+These countries have a steady demand for imports based on their long wine consumption culture and stable purchasing power. <br>
-- The Netherlands and Belgium are also among the top countries, showing that wine consumption is very active in Europe.
+The Netherlands and Belgium are also among the top countries, showing that wine consumption is very active in Europe.

 ---

 <iframe src="/assets/top5_wine_exporters_2023.html" width="850" height="600"></iframe>
 ---

-- In the 2023 wine export market, Italy, Spain, and France accounted for the majority of global wine exports as traditional wine powerhouses.
+In the 2023 wine export market, Italy, Spain, and France accounted for the majority of global wine exports as traditional wine powerhouses. <br>
-- With major European-focused producers still leading the global market, Australia is at the top of the list and growth in non-European countries can also be seen.
+With major European-focused producers still leading the global market, Australia is at the top of the list and growth in non-European countries can also be seen. <br>
-- In addition, Germany is among the top five countries not only in imports but also in exports, so both production and consumption are actively taking place.
+In addition, Germany is among the top five countries not only in imports but also in exports, so both production and consumption are actively taking place.

 ---